 We are reminded of the people who encountered Jesus by literally running into him, interrupting him with their needs.

-He came to see them, to meet them where they were and open up a new beginning a light within their ordinary.

-A message of love written personally to them, delivered in person in their midst, and then their going back out into the ordinary world affirmed by love and transformed with grace.
+He came to see them, to meet them where they were and open up delivered in person in their midst, and then their going back out into the ordinary world affirmed by love and transformed with grace.